Danrmonio/Danrmonio/README.md

 Here are some informations about me:

-- 🔭 I’m currently working at Hangar 42
+- 🔭 I’m currently working at Hangar 42 and trying to enter the tech world
 - 🌱 I’m currently learning HTML, CSS, Javascript and Ruby
 - 👯 I’m looking to collaborate on Front-End projects (or Back-End if I have space and oportunities to learn)
 - 📫 How to reach me: @alves_danrley